Code-Institute-Submissions/Shinners888-yogicare_DecResub/README.md

 Application Owner/Administrator User:
 - I want easy login to manage the site
-- I want to have the ability to edit add and delete new classes and shop items
+- I want to have the ability to edit add and delete new items
 - I want to be able to view orders

 ### Visual